 ECGA CONNECTICUT COMMITTEE

-The 195-mile Connecticut route shows off the unique diversity of Connecticut, from our historic coast and inland areas showcasing our urban, suburban and rural communities.
-33% (over 60 miles) of the route is completed as off-road multi-use trail, and another 29% is in development.
+The 198-mile Connecticut route shows off the unique diversity of Connecticut, from our historic coast and inland areas showcasing our urban, suburban and rural communities.
 A few areas remain where the Alliance and its partners will need to devote extra time and energy in the coming years.
 These areas include the Merritt Parkway Trail, envisioned to parallel the 37.5-mile Merritt Parkway in Fairfield County;the remaining gaps in the Farmington Canal Heritage Trailin Cheshire (.37-miles) and Southington, Plainville, and Farmington (9.1-miles); and the 9.8-mile spur route from Simsbury through Bloomfield to Hartford.
 Local advocacy in the state is strong, and many of these gaps are being planned or designed right now.

 The Connecticut Committee for the ECG is extremely active in advocating for local trails and greenways.
 These volunteers coordinate route selection and undertake our advocacy efforts to move the Greenway ahead in the state.
-Remarkably, 150 miles of the total route are marked as ECG by volunteers.
+Remarkably, all of the on and off road route is marked as ECG by volunteers.
 By building support and partnerships with citizens, public agencies and organizations at the local and state levels, the Connecticut Committee is helping to get the ECG on the ground, mile by mile.